padok-team/burrito/docs/operator-manual/pr-mr-workflow.md

 !!! info
     In this documentation all references to pull requests can be change to merge requests for GitLab.
 However, the resulting Kubernetes object will still be named `TerraformPullRequest`.

 ## Components

 ### The server

 !!! info
-    For mor information about the server, see the [architectural overview](./architecture.md) documentation.
+    For more information about the server, see the [architectural overview](./architecture.md) documentation.

 Upon receiving a Pull Request creation event, the server creates a `TerraformPullRequest` resource.

-Upon receiving a Pull Requestion  deletion event, the server deletes the related `TerraformPullRequest` resource.
+Upon receiving a Pull Request deletion event, the server deletes the related `TerraformPullRequest` resource.

 ### The pull request controller

 The pull request controller is a Kubernetes controller which continuously monitors declared `TerraformPullRequest` resources.

 It is responsible for creating temporary `TerraformLayer` resources linked to the Pull Request it was generated from.
-Once all the `TerraformLayer` have planned, it will send a comment contianing the plan results to the pull request.
+Once all the `TerraformLayer` have planned, it will send a comment containing the plan results to the pull request.

 <p align="center"><img src="../../assets/demo/comment.png" width="1000px" /></p>